This page was last updated on 4 February 2025.

 My child takes a GLP-1 RA, what do I do?

 Continue to give your child their GLP-1 RA medication as normal and try to obtain re-supply as you usually would.
-If you have run out of GLP-1 RA and can’t get re-supply as usual, get in contact with the team that usually looks after their care.
+If you run out of your GLP-1 RA and can’t get re-supply as usual, get in contact with the team that usually looks after their care.

 In September 2023, Novo Nordisk announced that a limited supply of Wegovy would become available to people in specialist NHS weight management services who meet the NICE eligibility criteria, or privately through a registered healthcare professional.